I bet you’re wondering how you can pitch journalists to ensure your startup gets in the headlines.

 The idea of content layering is simple: You layer multiple keywords into the same article to increase your chances of ranking.

 For example, suppose you’re writing a guide to buying snowboards.
 Your primary keyword is “snowboard buying guide.”
-This is a late-stage keyword that people would likely search for if they are willing to buy.
+This is a late-stage keyword that people would likely use if they’re ready to buy.

 While doing your keyword research, you notice that a lot of people also search for “snowboard sizing guide.”
 This is a middle-stage keyword that would fit in perfectly into a snowboard buying guide.